Kafva/moat/README.md

 ```

 ### Using `sourcekit-lsp` for linting in VScode
-With [sourcekit-lsp](https://github.com/apple/sourcekit-lsp/) the autocomplete language features of Xcode are become accessible to arbitrary text editors.
+With [sourcekit-lsp](https://github.com/apple/sourcekit-lsp/) the autocomplete language features of Xcode become accessible to arbitrary text editors.
 To integrate it with VScode download the sourcekit-lsp repository and build a `.vsix` manually

 ```bash
 git clone https://github.com/apple/sourcekit-lsp.git